-Hidden away on a leafy little residential street not far from Plaza Colón, this elegant 1886 town house has every comfort of the larger five-star Madrid hotels, but in more intimate surroundings.
-Originally the local residence of the literary and aristocratic Gomez-Acebo family, the building is now in the hands of a private family whose presence can be felt in the classy flower arrangements in the lobby, the original furniture in every room (purchased from run-down French and English castles), and the collection of Loewe silk foulards framed and displayed in the rooms.
+Hidden away on a leafy residential street not far from Plaza Colón and the gallery-lined Chueca district, this elegant 1886 townhouse boasts every comfort of larger five-star Madrid hotels—sans the stuffy corporate vibes.
+Originally a residence of the literary and aristocratic Gómez-Acebo family, the building now belongs to a well-to-do family whose genteel tastes can be felt in the colorful flower arrangements in the lobby, antique furniture (purchased from rundown French and English castles), and collection of Loewe silk foulards framed and displayed in the rooms.

 The 32 rooms, decorated in cream and ochre tones, could double as a Downton Abbey set with their satiny wallpaper, cabriole-legged furniture, and heavy patterned curtains.
 Keys come on tasseled keychains, and fine-threaded pillowcases are embossed with Orfila's logo.
 Upgraded rooms feature balconies (garlanded with tinsel come holiday season) as well as whirlpool tubs and sound systems.

 Every inch of these bathrooms gleams with polished metal and buffed marble.
 You'll feel like a million bucks donning the soft bathrobes monogrammed with gold thread.

 The ornate, gold-laden lobby resembles the entryway of a sumptuous 19th-century mansion because, well, it is.
 Extravagant fresh flower arrangements and restored Victorian furniture are gorgeous—and likely to make you feel perennially underdressed.
 A variety of domestic and international newspapers are available for the taking.

 Though there's no pool on the premises, determined swimmers can take a 7-minute taxi to Hotel Miguel Ángel, whose pool is available to Orfila guests.